gramalingam/onnx/docs/proposals/ShardingFormalism.md

 which is illustrated down below.

 **Inference of output sharding**
-* The sharding spec for any axes of the output is the same as the sharding spec for the axes of the corresponding input axes in the case of non-broadcast.
-In the case of broadcast, the output axes derives the sharding spec from the corresponding input axes with a size other than 1, if any.
+* The sharding spec for any axis of the output is the same as the sharding spec for the corresponding input axes in the case of non-broadcast.
+* In the case of a single broadcast axis, the output axis derives the sharding spec from the corresponding input axes with a size other than 1, if any.
-In the special case where all corresponding input axes have a size of 1, the output axis inherits the same sharding (that is, replicated across all devices of the node op).
+* In the special case where all corresponding input axes have a size of 1, the output axis inherits the same sharding (that is, replicated across all devices of the node op).
+* In the case of two or more broadcast axes, the output axis derives the sharding spec from the corresponding input axes with a size other than 1, if any.
+However, the device assignment is inferred by composing the sharding specs of all broadcast axes (where each output shard resides in the intersection of the sets of devices that contain the corresponding input shards used to compute that output shard).
+See below for an illustration of this.

 **Composing Sharding Specs on Different Axes**